tldraw/tldraw/apps/vscode/editor/README.md

 ## License

-This project is provided under the MIT license.
+This project is not licensed.
+The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

 ## Trademarks